YogliB/zed-copilot/docs/DEVELOPMENT.md

 ## Known Issues & Limitations

 ### v0.0.1
-- No AI integration yet (placeholder only)
+- No AI integration yet (planned for Phase 2)
-- No configuration options
+- No configuration options (planned for Phase 2)
-- Limited error handling
-- No telemetry/metrics
+- WASM limitations on std library features (documented in TESTING.md)

 ## Contributing Guidelines